IUcommonground/commonground/content/friday/index.md

 +++

-## Ramon Rescindez ##
+## Ramon Resendiz ##

-**1:30pm Location: Franklin Hall, Room 310**
+**1:30pm, Franklin Hall, Room 310**

-Dr. Ramón Resendiz is a Chicanx documentary filmmaker and media anthropologist from the south Texas, U.S.-Mexico borderlands.
-He is a Postdoctoral Fellow at the Center for Research on Race and Ethnicity in Society and a Visiting Assistant Professor in the Media School at Indiana University.
-His research interrogates the material and imaginary intersections of national borders, memory, visual culture, systemic violence, and settler colonialism
+[Dr. Ramón Resendiz](https://www.imdb.com/name/nm7475396/bio/) is a Xicanx documentary media producer and visual anthropologist from the south Texas borderlands.
+His research interrogates the material and imaginary intersections of systemic violence, national borders, memory, visual culture, and settler colonialism.
+He investigates the erasure of Indigenous peoples and how modern nation states are visualized by archival institutions across the Texas/U.S. and northern Mexico border landscapes, and the ways memory workers and cultural producers render these erasures visible.

+He has produced multiple collaborative documentaries including, Voces del Norte: *Mariachi Quinto Sol de UW* (2016), *El Muro | The Wall* (2017), and *Migrant: A Reflection from Thundercloud* (2019).
+He holds a Ph.D. in Media, Culture, and Communication from New York University and is currently a Postdoctoral Research Fellow at the Center for Research on Race & Society at Indiana University.

 ## Cory Doctorow ##

-**4pm, Location: Franklin Hall, Room 310** or [Link to zoom here](https://iu.zoom.us/meeting/register/Potbwk7eTlyoeYwaZRr7rw)
+**4pm, Franklin Hall, Room 310** or [Link to zoom here](https://iu.zoom.us/meeting/register/Potbwk7eTlyoeYwaZRr7rw)

+[Cory Doctorow](https://pluralistic.net/) is a science fiction author, digital rights activist, and journalist.
+His most recent nonfiction book is [The Internet Con: How to Seize The Means of Internet Computation](https://www.penguinrandomhouse.com/books/721311/the-internet-con-by-cory-doctorow/) (2023) a Big Tech disassembly manual.
+He is also the author of [Chokepoint Capitalism] (https://chokepointcapitalism.com/) (with Rebecca Giblin) (2023), about creative labor markets and monopoly; [How to Destroy Surveillance Capitalism](https://craphound.com/category/destroy/) (2020)

-Science fiction author, digital rights activist, and journalist Cory Doctorow will keynote the Media School Graduate Association’s Common Ground conference, presenting on his concept of “enshittification.”
+Cory Doctorow will keynote the Media School Graduate Association’s Common Ground conference, presenting on his concept of **“enshittification.”**

 Coined the “2023 Digital Word of the Year,” enshittification describes the process by which internet media platforms become simultaneously unusable and un-quittable.

-Enshittification swept through the digital world over the past decade, and it has only accelerated since, as everything - grocery stores, nursing agencies, even public schools - became digital services.
-The more digital something is, the more vulnerable it is to enshittification.

-Enshittification isn’t a force of nature.
+*Enshittification* swept through the digital world over the past decade, and it has only accelerated since, as everything - grocery stores, nursing agencies, even public schools - became digital services.
+The more digital something is, the more vulnerable it is to enshittification.*Enshittification* isn’t a force of nature.
 It’s not a historic inevitability.
 It’s the eminently foreseeable result of specific policy choices made by named individuals in living memory, after these individuals were warned that enshittification would ensue.
 Enshittification was a choice, not an accident.

 The choices that led to enshittification are not graven in stone.
 They are just that - *choices*.
 We can choose otherwise.
 Indeed, we *must*, if we are to have an internet that is fit for purpose and can serve as the digital nervous system that we can use to coordinate our survival in a 21st century beset by genocide, ecological collapse, and economic chaos.